EGE-Group-Concordia-University/geco/README.md

 # GECO
-GECO The general communication library
+GECO - The general communication library

 The GECO library is a a collection of C++ classes to facilitate the communication with IoT devices.
 It integrates a Tcl interpreter and provides a class for the construction of applications running GECO.

+[LabTk](https://github.com/EGE-Group-Concordia-University/labtk) is a cmmand line application which implements GECO.

 GECO was designed and tested on Linux Ubuntu and Raspian but is probably working on any Linux distribution.